git/git.github.io/rev_news/drafts/edition-89.md

   by Sumantro Mukherjee (Correspondent, Red Hat) on OpenSource\.com.

 __Easy watching__
-+ [Git Internals - The BLOB](https://www.youtube.com/watch?v=_wj4MGuvcjc) 'A shot of code' looks at the internals of the .git folder to see exactly what goes on under the hood.
++ [Git Internals - The BLOB](https://www.youtube.com/watch?v=_wj4MGuvcjc): 'A shot of code' looks at the internals of the .git folder to see exactly what goes on under the hood.
-+ [Getting Comfortable with GIT](https://www.youtube.com/watch?v=aXXXiynr-4A) looking to get a deeper understanding of Git, and hopefully feeling a lot more comfortable when performing some of the more scary Git operations.. says 'A shot of code'.
++ [Getting Comfortable with GIT](https://www.youtube.com/watch?v=aXXXiynr-4A), looking to get a deeper understanding of Git, and hopefully feeling a lot more comfortable when performing some of the more scary Git operations... says 'A shot of code'.
-+ [It's Impossible to Know If You're a Good Programmer](https://www.youtube.com/watch?v=Ax4EfY9LrF4) The imposter syndrome and irrelavent code challenges.
++ [It's Impossible to Know If You're a Good Programmer](https://www.youtube.com/watch?v=Ax4EfY9LrF4): The impostor syndrome and irrelevant code challenges.

 __Git tools and sites__
 + [Please remove that `.git` folder](https://dev.to/jmau111/please-remove-that-git-folder-3i9a)
   from directory browsing on the web server to avoid information leaks.
   Don't deploy the `.git/` folder or, at least, forbid access.
   By Julien Maury (jmau111) on DEV\.to and on [own blog](https://blog.julien-maury.dev/en/snippet/practical-git-security/).
-+ [Git Signing](https://wilsonmar.github.io/git-signing/) All the details for signing commits and tags (for non-repudiation) in GitHub using GPG, Vault, Yubikey, Keybase!
++ [Git Signing](https://wilsonmar.github.io/git-signing/): All the details for signing commits and tags (for non-repudiation) in GitHub using GPG, Vault, Yubikey, Keybase!
 + [Git-Story](https://initialcommit.com/tools/git-story): Animate the story of your Git project, by creating video animations (.mp4) of your commit history directly from your Git repo.
   Note: arrows point in the direction of increasing time, not from commit to its parents.